-- What is the role of empathy in a leader’s decision-making and how does compassion connect with morality and ethical decision-making?
+- What is the role of emotional intelligence and empathy in a leader’s decision-making and how does compassion connect with morality and ethical decision-making?

 Students will develop a toolbox they can reach for when faced with ethically complex challenges in their lives beyond the classroom.
 Ultimately, this course will push students to better understand the pathways through which they are already making ethical decisions, and as they reflect and learn, they will start to think about ethical leadership in deeper, more complex ways.
 Life is about navigating the gray areas—the complexities that don’t have a clear one-size-fits-all answer—and this class will foster an ethical fitness in students to help build their propensity for not just working their way through that ambiguity, but for leading others in that process.

-This class will feature a highly interactive learning environment, requiring students to reflect and actively engage in class activities and discussion each day.
+This class will feature a highly interactive learning environment, requiring students to reflect, take risks, and actively engage in class activities and discussion each day.
+There will be a term long leadership internship with middle school teachers culminating in a written capstone/presentation of the students' leadership statement.
 There is a degree of risk-taking involved in being a leader that students will gain experience with through the format of this class.
-Students must also participate in an immersive, overnight capstone project the week of January 6, 2020 in order to apply their formal knowledge from the course to real world experiences.

-*for students in classes of 2020-2022, you will receive 60 hours of community service towards your graduation requirment
+*for students in graduation classes of 2023-2024, you will receive 30 hours of community service towards your graduation requirment

 *Also completes a PE elective